Bake Play Smile

 • Preheat oven to 160 degrees (fan-forced).
 Grease 4 large ramekins (or 6 smaller ramekins) and place into a large, deep baking dish.

-• Add the butter to the Thermomix bowl and melt on 100 degrees, Speed 1, 3 minutes.
+• Add the butter to the Thermomix bowl and melt for 3 minutes, 100 degrees, Speed 1.
 Allow to cool slightly.

 • Add the lemon zest, lemon juice, milk and eggs yolks.
-Mix on Speed 4 for 20 seconds until pale and frothy.
+Mix for 20 seconds, Speed 4 until pale and frothy.

 • Add the self-raising flour and the caster sugar.
-Mix on Speed 4 5 seconds.
+Mix for 5 seconds, Speed 4.
 Scrape down the sides of the bowl and mix for a further 10 seconds.

 • Pour the mixture into a separate bowl and set aside.

-• In a clean and dry Thermomix bowl, add the room temperature egg whites and mix on Speed 3.5 for 3-4 minutes or until soft peaks have formed.
+• In a clean and dry Thermomix bowl, add the room temperature egg whites and mix 3-4 minutes, Speed 3.5, or until soft peaks have formed.

 • Fold ¼ of the egg white mixture through the lemon mixture.
 Repeat with the remaining egg whites (folding through ¼ at a time).